nabilridhwan/facerecograspi/README.md

 ## Bot Commands
 -   `/start`
     -   Set-up the bot.
-REQUIRED if bot is added to a new group!
+REQUIRED if bot is added to a new group and everytime the server is started (even though restarted!)!
 -   `/message <message_here>`
     -   Displays `<message_here>` on the LCD.
 (16 X 2)
 -   `/clear`